 Length: 4.5 miles

-This great family cycle route takes in the shores of Lough Neagh, the county town of Antrim and Rea’s Wood.
+This great family cycling route takes in the shores of Lough Neagh, the county town of Antrim and Rea’s Wood.
 Follow the path from the car park into the wood, with its wet woodland and rich mix of wildlife.
 Once you reach the National Nature Reserve, look for the signs for the Mill Race Trail along Kirby’s Lane.
 A riverside path will then lead you back to Antrim town, where you can enjoy a well-earned break.

 Length: 7 miles

-As the name suggests, the Comber Greenway will take your family on a tranquil, nature-filled adventure from Belfast to Comber.
-The route follows an old railway line and is a haven for wildlife, with conservation areas like the River Enler.
+As the name suggests, the Comber Greenway will take your family on a tranquil, nature-filled cycling adventure from Belfast to Comber.
+This picturesque cycling route follows an old railway line and is a haven for wildlife, with conservation areas like the River Enler.
 You’ll also get the chance to see Stormont’s parliament buildings, the 19th-century Scrabo Tower and Belfast’s famous Samson and Goliath shipbuilding cranes.

 Length: 4 miles

 For something a little more off the beaten track, there’s the Rathlin Trail.
 Take a ferry from Ballycastle harbour to the beautiful island of Rathlin, which is famous for being a wildlife haven.
-The route runs from Rathlin harbour in Church Bay to the West Lighthouse, taking in the RSPB Seabird Viewport along the way.
-It’s a great choice for nature lovers and those looking to get away from it all.
+The cycle route runs from Rathlin harbour in Church Bay to the West Lighthouse, taking in the RSPB Seabird Viewport along the way.
+It’s a great bike ride choice for nature lovers and those looking to get away from it all.

 Aberfoyle-Gartmore Loop Ride

 Length: 7 miles

-The vistas of Scotland are some of the most stunning in the UK and this trail along the eastern side of Loch Lomond and the Trossachs National Park is no exception.
-As well as offering breath-taking views, kids will love the activities available at the Scottish Woollen Centre in Aberfoyle (where you can see birds of prey, sheepdogs and duck shows), the Trossachs Holiday Park and Action Adventure Activities.
+The vistas of Scotland are some of the most stunning in the UK and, this trail along the eastern side of Loch Lomond and the Trossachs National Park, is no exception.
+This is an excellent family cycling route as it offers breath-taking views and the kids will love the activities available at the Scottish Woollen Centre in Aberfoyle.
+Here, you can see birds of prey, sheepdogs and duck shows, the Trossachs Holiday Park and Action-Adventure Activities.

 Kincardine to Charlestown